Brian-Leary/CarND-Capstone/README.md

 Adding the subscirbers and variables that are helpful in generating waypoints for the car.

 ### def currentVelocityCallback(self, msg):
-Calls back the current velocity of car
+Calls back the current velocity of the car.

 ### def currentPoseCallback(self, msg):
+Calls back the current position of the car.

 ### def baseWaypointsCallback(self, msg):
+Calls back the current base way points of the car.

 ### def trafficStateCallback(self, msg):
+Calls back the traffic light states for the car.
+This helps the car in knowing when to stop or go.

 ### def publishNextWaypoints(self):
 This function is the most important code of the waypoint_updater.
-This code helps in publishing the waypoints for the car to move forward
+This code helps in publishing the waypoints for the car.
+The code looks at the current position, finding the closest waypoint, checking the traffic lights, the current velocity of the car, preventing the car from hitting a vehicle, limiting the car distance from other cars and imposing the velocity for the car.

 # Twist Controller